KevinGrandon/sparky/README.md

 Sparky
 =============================
 Sparky is a simple node.js library for communicating with a Spark core.
+Sparky wraps the four default methods (analogRead, analogWrite, digitalRead, digitalWrite), and has a run method for any custom firmware methods on your SparkCore.

 Installation
 -----------------------------